slamora/brackets-wiki/Extension-Location.md

 ## API Changes

-Two new functions are added to brackets-shell:
+One new function is added to brackets-shell:

 ```javascript